ronsos/CarND-AdvLaneLines-Proj4/writeup.md

 In order to get the pipeline to work with these settings on the main project video, two additional criteria were used for smoothing.

-First, if the radius of curvature of the left and right lines are not within a factor of two, the lane fit is discarded and the previous one retained.
+First, if the radius of curvature of the left and right lines are not within a factor of two, the lane fit is discarded and the previous one is retained.

 The second criteria is a check on the width of the lane at both the top and bottom of the image.
 If these are not within a factor of two, the solution is similarly discarded.